Fire Safety Law

 The Regulatory Reform (Fire Safety) Order 2005 requires Trent & Dove to carry out Fire Risk Assessments in all communal areas.
 The purpose of this is to identify and put in place all measures to reduce the risk of a fire starting, quickly spreading or producing lots of smoke that will put lives in danger.
 One of these measures is restricting items stored by tenants in communal areas of flats/apartments.

-Examples of items which MUST NOT be placed in Communal Areas:
+Examples of items that MUST NOT be placed in Communal Areas:

-Or any other items which may be a trip hazard or are flammable.
+Or any other items which may be a trip hazard, form an obstruction or are flammable/combustible.